aristanetworks/anta/docs/security-advisory/reports.md

 Security advisory reports combine device test results with published advisory metadata.
 The advisory result answers whether the complete advisory affects a device, while detailed results preserve the conclusions and evidence for individual issues.

 These reports are generated with the `anta psirt` command.
-See the [PSIRT CLI documentation](cli/psirt.md) for usage instructions and examples.
+See the [ANTA PSIRT CLI](usage.md) documentation for usage instructions and examples.

 ## Vulnerability metadata